Inspection failure is usually about the overall picture, not a single issue

 - Low confidence in management.

 These themes are not always encountered separately.
-In many cases, their significance is shaped by the wider context in which they appear.
+Their significance is shaped by the wider context in which they appear.

 Records, credibility, and inspection outcome